reefactor/brainfood_reference/README.md

 > The illiterate of the 21st century will not be those who cannot read and write, but those who cannot learn, unlearn, and relearn
 > ― Alvin Toffler

+> Modern technology teaches man to take for granted the world he is looking at; he takes no time to retreat and reflect.
+Technology lures him on, dropping him into its wheels and movements.
+No rest, no meditation, no reflection, no conversation – the senses are continually overloaded with stimuli.
+[Man] doesn’t learn to question his world anymore; the screen offers him answers-ready-made
+> -- The Rape of the Mind by Joost Meerloo

 1. Stand up on the Shoulders of Giants with [Wisdom Gems](#gems-of-wisdom)
 2. Bootstrap your framework of [Mental Models](#mental-models) for [reasoning](#reasoning)